Benji1155/Benji1155/README.md

-- 👋 Hi, I’m @Maxbp1155
+- 👋 Hi, I’m Benji
 - 👀 I’m interested in coding & overwatch
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning C++
-- 📫 How to reach me on discord @ Maxbp#0001
+- 📫 How to reach me on discord @ Benji Ω#0001

 <!---
 Maxbp1155/Maxbp1155 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.